 A recent study from the University of Ghent in Belgium, shows no correlation between the development of pressure ulcers and the use of VENDLET V5S.
 Using VENDLET V5S for repositioning is on the contrary associated with maintaining the clients skin integrity better than manual methods.The study also showed that using VENDLET V5S resulted in fewer reports of work-related musculoskeletal disorders (MSDs) and also increased staff efficiency.

-Regular, individualized repositioning is recognized as being efficient in the prevention of pressure ulcers, and repositioning is often recognized as very important for both the comfort and wellbeing of clients that spend a significant amount of time in bed.
+Regular, individualized repositioning is recognized as being efficient in the prevention of pressure ulcers, and repositioning is very important for both the comfort and wellbeing of clients that spend a significant amount of time in bed.
 However, repositioning is often also associated with having negative effects on patients’ health, such as the development of pressure ulcers through shearing.

 And this has previously been confirmed in the study “Guidelines, Classification and Cross-over Research in order to Save Nurses Backs and Patients Skin” (2014), which was conducted by the Dutch researchers Nico Knibbe and Hanneke Knibbe.
-This is do to shearing.
-Not between the bedridden client and the slidesheet, but due to displacements/shearing and stretching inside the skin and the underlying tissue layers.
+This is due to shearing.
+Not friction between the bedridden client and the slidesheet, but due to displacements/shearing and stretching inside the skin and the underlying tissue layers.

 It is based on these findings that this new study from the University of Ghent has been performed in order to explore further if these results are also true for mechanic transfers.